Mostly bad things… Usually bad comments. It is not something new. It’s been happening for decades, especially the last ones, but it is not fair.

 * * *

-Somewhere in Manhattan, during one of those long walks to discover the beauties of this city.
-Tiring walks but walks that pay off.
+Somewhere in Manhattan, during one of those long walks to discover the hidden treasures of the city.
+Beautiful walks, tiring, but rewarding.